Walk 1357 - printer friendly version

-This walk follows part of the eastern end of the 100 mile long South Downs Way between Winchester in Hampshire and Eastbourne in Sussex.
+This East Sussex walk in the South Downs National Park follows part of the eastern end of the 100 mile long South Downs Way between Winchester in Hampshire and Eastbourne in Sussex.
 The walk covers the section between the former village of Exceat and most of the route towards Eastbourne.
 The South Downs Way divides at Alfriston and forms a loop and this walk follows part of that loop.
 A series of chalk cliffs, known as the Seven Sisters, provide some spectacular coastal views, something not seen elsewhere on the South Downs Way.
 The route may be broken down into three stages:

 1. From Exceat via Cuckmere Haven along the coast to Beachy Head.2.
 Inland from Beachy Head to the small village of Jevington.3.
 From Jevington back to the start point, much of it through Frinton Forest.